- When weighing the pros and cons of SEO vs PPC, both marketing vehicles can produce positive business results for your brand.

 - PPC produces results immediately.
 However, PPC is expensive and increases your comparative cost per acquisition.

 Are you stuck in the cyclical SEO vs PPC debate?
 You aren’t alone.
-CMOs for global brands constantly wrestle with how to balance these strategies to deliver the best marketing ROI.
+CMOs for global brands constantly wrestle with how to find the perfect synergy between their SEO and PPC strategy to deliver the best marketing ROI.

 Your brand already leverages search engine optimization (SEO) and spends a large amount on pay-per-click advertising (PPC).
 You like what SEO delivers for your brand, as you can capitalize on organic search cost-effectively.
 On the other hand, you like that PPC produces returns as soon as you deploy ads.